nixywex/swdb/README.md

 # SWDB - Star Wars DataBase

 ## About project
-A simple project for working with external APIs. there is an opportunity to see information about characters, spaceships and planets from the Star Wars franchise.
-Implemented routing and different application pages.
+A simple project for working with external APIs.
+There is an opportunity to see information about characters, spaceships, and planets from the Star Wars franchise.
+I implemented routing and different application pages.

 ## Used technologies
 React.js, react-router, Fetch API.